 A diet of fast food, processed food and foods high in sugar can increase your risk of depression, according to research conducted by Manchester Metropolitan University.
 Eating healthier can boost your self-esteem and make you feel happier.

 According to Roy Morgan Research, two out of every five Australians say they ‘tend to snack throughout the day.’
-So if you must munch on something in the afternoon, make sure it’s one of these healthy work snacks!
-Check out some of our healthy snack ideas below that will keep you feeling full and energized throughout the work day.
+So if you must munch on something in the afternoon, make sure it’s one of these healthy work snacks that are low on sugar, but high in fibre.
+Check out some of the best healthy snack food ideas below that will keep you feeling full and energized throughout the work day.

 If you’re after a sweet snack, swap out the candy bar for a piece of fruit.
 Try a different piece of fruit every day so you don’t get bored.
 Grab an apple, mandarin, pear, banana, pear, grapes, nectarine or whatever is in season to get a good variety of nutrients and fibre.